perlick/Lehmi/README.md

 ```

 ## GDB Server (OpenOCD)
 The last component to this toolchain is openocd.
 OpenOCD can communicate with the STLink to access the microcontroller over the SWD(?) interface.
-It can also recieve commands from the GDB clint that tell it to grab certain values etc.
+It can also recieve commands from a GDB client.

 The GDB server needs to be running before you can connect via the client and do anything else.
 To run the OpenOCD, use this command. `openocd -f /usr/local/share/openocd/scripts/interface/stlink.cfg -f /usr/local/share/openocd/scripts/target/stm32f0x.cfg -f /usr/local/share/openocd/scripts/test.cfg -c "init"` My test.cfg file contains 'bindto 0.0.0.0'.
 Not sure why that is.
 I think it let's me access the GDB port from another machine.

 ## My setup
 I use a raspberry pi as a "host PC" for my STM32.
 So the rpi has the STLink connected via USB and hardware attached to that.
 The RPI also runs OpenOCD.
 Then VSCode, the ARM compiler, and GDB Client all run on my laptop.
 The 'beggining' of my workflow is to run `make` in my vscode terminal.
 Then F5 will call start cortex-debug with .vscode/launch.json.
 I've customized this configuration to copy the elf file over ssh to the rpi, then call the correct GDB commands to flash the STM32.

+# Debugging
+## Recover from SWD lockout
+openOCD shows `Error: init mode failed (unable to connect to the target)`.
+This could be caused by flashing a program that reconfigures the SWD GPIOs to something else.
+Then ST-Link cannot reach host.
+To fix, I connect ST-Link to laptop and launch STM32CubeProgrammer.
+Connect NRST (pin 7) to GND.
+Click 'connect' and remove the NRST from GND moments after.
+It should connect and allow you to use the erase all flash memory utilty.